Ohita valikko

 Register your participation for the event HERE

-FOREST AND PHOTONICS: Designing Forested Environments in 2040 session brings together leading companies, researchers and experts in the field to jointly identify technology solutions to the future challenges of using forest resources:
+FOREST AND PHOTONICS: Designing Forested Environments in 2040 brings together leading companies, researchers, and experts in the field to jointly identify technology solutions to the future challenges of using forest resources:

-• What kind of smart forestry planning measures and value chains reconcile the procurement of wood biomass, the goals of carbon sequestration and the preservation of biodiversity while taking economic, social and ecological sustainability into account?
+· What kinds of smart forestry planning measures and value chains reconcile the procurement of wood biomass, the goals of carbon sequestration, and the preservation of biodiversity while taking economic, social, and ecological sustainability into account?

-• What kind of data sources and monitoring approaches are needed to evaluate the impacts of the adopted measures?
+· What kinds of data sources and monitoring approaches are needed to evaluate the impacts of the adopted measures?

-• How do photonics, the science and technology of light, contribute to forestry today and tomorrow?
+· How does photonics, the science and technology of light, contribute to forestry today and tomorrow?

-The session is hosted by the University of Eastern Finland and Business Joensuu in collaboration with the other members and partners of Forest Joensuu and Photonics Joensuu innovation ecosystems.
+The conference session is hosted by the University of Eastern Finland and Business Joensuu in collaboration with the other members and partners of the Forest Joensuu and Photonics Joensuu innovation ecosystems.

 Programme